srmagura/iti-react/iti-react/Readme.md

 2. Commit all of your changes.
 3.  `yarn publish` while in the iti-react directory and bump the version number in the iteractive prompt.
 Yarn will create a git commit with the bumped version number and a git tag.
 4.  `git push --tags` to push the tag to origin.

+### Development tips

+-   iti-react needs to compile when using Jest.
+Since Jest brings in @types/node, you must put `window` in front of setTimeout, setInterval, clearTimeout, and clearInterval.
+E.g. use `window.setTimeout` instead of `setTimeout`.